awslabs/damo/USAGE.md

 DAMON configuration that same to one that can be made with `damo start --damos_action stat`.
 In other words, `damo start $(damo fmt_json --damos_action stat)` will be same to `damo start --damos_action stat`.

+Note that starting DAMON with the partial DAMON parameter command line option and then getting the DAMON parameters in the json format using `damo status` could also be one way for easily starting write of the json format specification.